Speak Now World Tour – Live: Background and release

-American singer-songwriter Taylor Swift released her third studio album, Speak Now, in October 2010.
+In October 2010, Taylor Swift released hеr third studio album, Speak Now.
 She quickly followed with the Speak Now World Tour, which started in February and wrapped its North American leg in November 2011.
 By December 2011, the album had sold 3.7 million copies, and the tour had attracted 1.3 million concertgoers.
 Swift's management team at Big Machine Records decided to release a live album to accompany the tour because of its profitability.
 According to the management team leader Jim Weatherson, "We've sold out virtually every show. [...]
 We know there's got to be a gap between 1.3 million tickets and 3.7 million albums.
 We felt we could create a wonderful piece for people to either relive the concert or experience what it was all about."
 On Swift's part, she told Billboard that she wanted to capture the tour on DVD because she would like to look back at it in the future": "Every single night I stand on that stage and it feels like it's the best crowd of the tour every night.
 They are so loud and emotional and so passionate, and [...]
 I want to look back on this years from now and show it to my kids and my grandkids."

 Swift announced Speak Now World Tour – Live, her first live album, and its cover artwork via her official website on September 21, 2011.
 The live album was marketed as country music, aligning with Swift's self-identity as a country-music artist.
 The DVD and Blu-ray releases feature all seventeen performances from the North American leg of the Speak Now World Tour, as well as bonus content.
 The CD has over seventy-five minutes of music as well as select live performances of songs from the Speak Now album.
 The combo was released on November 21, 2011, via Big Machine Records in North America.
 It was released in Australia on November 25, and other territories on November 28.
 In the United States, Swift partnered with American Greetings Corporation for a holiday promotion where contest winners won a copy of Speak Now World Tour – Live.

 In the United States, a Walmart-exclusive release contained a promotional CD single of "Ours", a track on Speak Now's deluxe edition.
 Meanwhile, a Target-exclusive edition contains bonus DVD material consisting of bonus performances of the songs "Ours", "Nashville" by David Mead, and "The Sweet Escape" by Gwen Stefani; and behind-the-scenes footage of the music video for "Mean".
 Many of the songs and performances were captured from various legs around the world of the tour.
-The Brazilian release of the album contains a new studio version of the song "Long Live", featuring new verses in Portuguese, composed and sung by Brazilian singer Paula Fernandes.
+The Brazilian release of the album contains a new studio version of the song "Long Live", featuring new verses in Portuguese, composed and sung by the Brazilian singer Paula Fernandes.
 The track was released for download in January 2012, accompanied by a music video.
 The version peaked at number five on the Brasil Hot 100 Airplay chart.